Foodfarmnewstv

 Government and Stakeholder Support

-Nuhu Kilishi, Director of Nutrition and Food Safety Department of the Federal Ministry of Agriculture and Food Security why speaking with Food Farm News said the impact of the World Bank-ANRiN project, which focuses on enhancing food security through community empowerment and diversified food production, is supported by various ministries, particularly emphasizes short food production cycles and the development of homestead gardens.
+Nuhu Kilishi, Director of Nutrition and Food Safety Department of the Federal Ministry of Agriculture and Food Security while speaking with Food Farm News said the impact of the World Bank-ANRiN project focuses on enhancing food security through community empowerment and diversified food production added that the project is being supported by various ministries to ensure suplus food production cycles and the development of homestead gardens.

 The project trains community members, providing them with startup resources such as improved seeds both for crops and vegetables, as well as livestock, including goats.
 Participants receive comprehensive training on crop production, animal husbandry, harvesting, preservation, and processing for market access.